Proposed New York Firearm Legislation A04968

 Note: the first sponsor listed is normally the primary sponsor.
 If a sponsor's name is a hyperlink you can click on it to 'follow the money'.

-19 sponsors: Eric Brown (R); Jodi Giglio (R); Brian Manktelow (R); David McDonough (R); David DiPietro (R); Michael Fitzpatrick (R); Christopher Friend (R); Joseph Angelino (R); Lester Chang (R); Joseph DeStefano (R); Kenneth Blankenbush (R); John Lemondes (R); Michael Novakhov (R); Stephen Hawley (R); Jeff Gallahan (R); Karl Brabenec (R); Robert Smullen (R); Philip Palmesano (R); John McDonald (D);
+22 sponsors: Eric Brown (R); Jodi Giglio (R); Brian Manktelow (R); David McDonough (R); David DiPietro (R); Michael Fitzpatrick (R); Christopher Friend (R); Joseph Angelino (R); Lester Chang (R); Joseph DeStefano (R); Kenneth Blankenbush (R); John Lemondes (R); Michael Novakhov (R); Stephen Hawley (R); Jeff Gallahan (R); Karl Brabenec (R); Robert Smullen (R); Philip Palmesano (R); Matthew Simpson (R); Keith Brown (R); Christopher Tague (R); Andrew Molitor (R);

 History